This page was last updated 28 June 2022.

 - Where a placement change occurs, service provider personnel will ensure all relevant information concerning the child is passed on to staff, carers and case managers at the new placement.

-The PaSP Panel is comprised of approved providers who have the capacity and ability to provide individualised, immediate placements for children and young people, in a residential care facility, for up to 90 days when no other appropriate option is available at time of placement.
+The PaSP Panel is comprised of approved providers who have the capacity and ability to provide individualised, responsive placements for children and young people, in a residential care facility, for up to 90 days when no other appropriate option is available at time of placement.

 The model is intended to provide individualised, targeted “support packages” based on the specific needs of the child or young person as assessed.
 The required support packages will be identified by DCP.

 The primary objectives of the PaSP are to: